BinaryExecutioner/BinaryExecutioner.github.io/_posts/2024-11-24-HTB_Administrator.md

 ![image.png]({{ '/assets/img/Administrator/image%206.png' | relative_url }})

-Enumerated Michaelâ€™s privileges and group memberships.
+Enumerated Michael's privileges and group memberships.
 The BloodHound map revealed that Michael has the ForceChangePassword privilege on the user Benjamin.

-Continuing the attack chain, I used Michaelâ€™s privileges to reset Benjaminâ€™s password.
+Continuing the attack chain, I used Michaelâ€™s privileges to reset Benjamin's password.

 Uploaded PowerView.ps1 to the target machine and executed the following command to reset Benjamin's password: